Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Experiments

-\textbf{Results} We evaluate \model{} on the ShARC-Long dataset.
-The evaluation is performed in two settings: \textit{Easy} and \textit{Strict}.
-The \textit{Easy} setting only evaluates the accuracy of classification, without considering whether the gold snippet is retrieved.
-It's important to note that the model can randomly guess the answer and get 25\% accuracy without reading the document.
-In the \textit{Strict} setting, we additionally require that all evidences (provided in the original dataset) have to be retrieved.
-We report the micro accuracy as the evaluation metric.
-Runtime is counted as number of examples per second with batch size 8.

-\model{} outperforms all baseline models by more than 7 points in both easy and strict settings, while being more than 3 times faster than all baseline models.
-We performed three ablated experiments: without query update (w/o query update) in Eq. \ref{eq:update-query}, multi-hop retrieval on sentences only (sentence only), and single-hop retrieval on paragraphs\footnote{1-hop retrieval on sentences leads to extremely low coverage of evidence, so we don't include its numbers in Table \ref{tab:conv-qa}}.
-Retrieving at both levels (vs. sentence only) improves the performance by $>$10 points in both settings.
-Multi-hop retrieval (vs. single-hop) improves the performance by more than 4 points.
+\textbf{Results} The evaluation is performed in two settings: \textit{Easy} and \textit{Strict}.
+The \textit{Easy} setting only evaluates the accuracy of classification.
+In the \textit{Strict} setting, we additionally require that all evidences (provided in the original dataset) are retrieved.
+We report the (micro) accuracy as the evaluation metric. \model{} outperforms all baseline models by more than 7 points in both easy and strict settings, while being more than 3 times faster than all baseline models.
+We performed the previous ablated experiments and observed similar changes in performance.
+Please see the Appendix for more numbers on evidence selection.

-We also report the retrieval accuracy in Table \ref{tab:conv-qa-retrieval}.
-Since data in ShARC-Long requires aggregating multiple evidences to make the correct prediction, we measure the retrieval accuracy as whether required evidences are all retrieved by \model{}.
-For the (single-hop) variant of \model{}, we restrict the model to only retrieve paragraphs to improve retrieval accuracy -- only retrieving one sentence is almost never enough to cover all required evidences.